Terms and Conditions

 Eligibility

-40. The Competition is open to the following:
+41. The Moot is open to the following:

 a.
 Law undergraduates and graduates